Hckmar9/hckmar9/README.md

 Analytical skills and eye for detail makes a PM an expert problem solver, also the ability to anticipate and mitigate risks is second to none.
 I believe that dedication to our work and our teams is unmatched, we should we always willing to go the extra mile to ensure the success of our projects.

-I'm a strong advocate for diversity and inclusion in the tech industry, I like to support people mostly women who looking to break into the field.
+I'm a strong advocate for diversity and inclusion in the tech industry, I like to support people, mostly women who looking to break into the field.
 My goal is to achieve a positive impact in the world through technology.

 Strong teamworks, define a force of innovation, diversity, and progress.